aleksey-stukalov/workshop/README.md

 * [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) with [CUBA plugin](https://plugins.jetbrains.com/plugin/7249?pr=) installed
 * [CUBA Studio](https://www.cuba-platform.com/download) version 2.3+

+## Time
-## Estimated time to complete this lab is 3 hours.
+ Estimated time to complete this lab is 3 hours.

 ## You will learn how to
  * Create a project on the CUBA Platform